PangaiaProject/copa24/content/pages/program.md

 3. Methods for Metagenome analysis using multiple sequencing platforms

 ### Layla Oesper
-1. Reconstructing and comparing tumor  phylogenies
+*   Reconstructing and comparing tumor  phylogenies

 ### Manuela Sironi
-1. Molecular evolution and host adaptation of human-infecting herpesviruses.
+1. Transposon domestication in mammals
-2. Transposon domestication in mammals
+2. Molecular evolution and host adaptation of human-infecting herpesviruses.